He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 "Barely," Torven said.
 "He's late."

 She glanced at Fionn, still pressed against Torven's chest.
-Her expression softened.
-She reached toward him as if to touch his hair, then stopped.
-Stained fingers curling back.
+She reached toward him as if to touch his hair, then stopped, stained fingers curling back.
 She smiled at the boy before picking up her bucket.

 Torven filled his buckets with Fionn quiet against his chest.
-Small mercy: the other people at the well didn't comment on what had happened.
-They just looked away.
+The other people at the well found somewhere else to look.

 Torven checked once, then slipped out.